DoTheEvo/selfhosted-apps-docker/frigate/readme.md

 You need to create `frigate_config` directory which gets mounted in to the container, and in to it place `config.yml`.</br>
-`frigate_media` directory should be placed on a HDD drive as nonstop writes would exhaust ssd drive writes, or would be eating in to network bandwith if storage would be NAS.
+`frigate_media` directory should be placed on a **HDD** drive.
+As nonstop writes would exhaust an ssd lifespan.
+If a NAS would be used it would be eating in to your LAN bandwith and NAS I/O with constant 24/7 traffic that cameras generate.<br>
+If recording **just detected events** then I guess those other options are viable.

 # docker-compose

 * [Official compose file documentation.](https://docs.frigate.video/frigate/installation/#docker)

-This docker compose is based off the official one except few changes.<br>
+This docker compose is based off the official one except for few changes.<br>
 Using **bind mounts** instead of volumes, moved variables to the **`.env` file**.<br>
 Increased [shm_size](https://docs.frigate.video/frigate/installation/#calculating-required-shm-size)
 which is a preset max **ram** for interprocess communication of the container.<br>